Applications Available: January 4, 2022

 Projects must document full approval by their Institutional Animal Care and Use Committee, or equivalent ethical research reviewing body, before funds are disbursed.

-The grant recipient must submit a final report form (which will be provided with receipt of funds) to the Chair of the Primate Care Committee within 18 months of receiving funds.
+The grant recipient must submit a final report form (which will be provided with receipt of funds) to the Chairs of the Primate Care Committee within 18 months of receiving funds.
 The report should highlight the recipient’s experiences and how the funds from ASP impacted their project.

 If you have any questions regarding your proposal’s suitability for funding, please review the Frequently Asked Questions (FAQ) or contact the Co-Chairs of the Primate Care Committee: Lisa Reamer (firstname.lastname@example.org) and Ori Pomerantz (email@example.com)